Exporting to South Korea

 - Renewable energies.

-- The South Korean GDP will grow at rates above 3% in the coming years and the country will be positioned as world leader in certain consumer electronics articles.
+- The South Korean GDP is to grow at rates over 3% in the next few years and the country will become world leader in certain consumer electronics articles.

-- Possible risk of a property bubble as a threat to the growth and stability of its financial sector.
+- Possible risk of a real estate bubble as a threat to the growth and stability of its financial sector.

-- It is envisaged that relations between South Korea and North Korea will continue to be tense and unstable.
+- Relations between South Korea and North Korea are expected to continue to be tense.

 Tel.: (+86) 921 62718347